A Credit Assignment Compiler for Joint Prediction

-We have shown a new abstraction for a structured prediction library which achieves better accuracies than many widely used specialized software toolkits that are specialized to sequence labeling.\footnote{It is worth noting that better accuracies \emph{have} been reported in the literature for these two tasks, even without using external data sources (e.g., unlabeled data or gazetteers).
-For instance, guided learning \cite{shen07guided} achieves an accuracy of 97.33\% on POS tagging and \citet{ratinov09design} achieves an F-score of 85.57\% on NER.} Moreover, it achieves this with runtimes up to two orders of magnitude faster than competing approaches.
-Moreover, we achieve this with minimal programming effort on the part of the developer who must implement \FUN{Run}.
-Our sequence labeling implementation is $6$ lines of code; compared to: \system{CRF SGD} at $1068$ \textsc{loc}, \system{CRF++} at $777$ \textsc{loc} and \system{Structured SVM} at 876 \textsc{loc}.\footnote{All \textsc{loc} computations \emph{exclude} lines of code for ``base learning'' algorithms and ``optimizer'' implementations: this is a measure of how much code has gone in to implementing the specific structured prediction task (in this case: sequence labeling).
-The code complexity for alternatives come from implementing dynamic programming; or for SVMs from the requirement for finding maximally violated constraints.} Somewhat surprisingly, this is all possible through a very simple (three function) library interface which does \emph{not} require the development of an entirely new programming language.
-This is highly advantageous as it allows very easy adoption.
-Moreover, since our library functions in a reduction stack, as base classifiers and reductions for cost-sensitive classification improve, so does structured prediction performance.
+\ignore{ In conclusion, we introduce a new structured prediction library which achieves competitive performance \footnote{It is worth noting that better accuracies \emph{have} been reported in the literature for these two tasks, even without using external data sources (e.g., unlabeled data or gazetteers).
+For instance, guided learning \cite{shen07guided} achieves an accuracy of 97.33\% on POS tagging and \citet{ratinov09design} achieves an F-score of 85.57\% on NER.} while the runtime is up to two orders of magnitude faster than competing approaches.
+Moreover, we achieve this with minimal programming effort on the part of the developer who must implement \FUN{MyRun}.